nelsonmca/discovery-server/README.md

 # discovery-server

 This example uses Eureka Netflix server through spring cloud library.
+Register services in eurekha so others can find the services to collaborate

 <code>@EnableEurekaServer</code>